aakhila2/CryptoHive_P2PChatApplication/README.md

 - Then, you will see a menu with 5 different options.
 Below, we explain each option in detail.

 Menu :

-1. Send message
+Option 1 : Send message

-2. Query active peers
+Option 2 : Query active peers

-3. Connect to active peers
+Option 3 : Connect to active peers

-4. View chat history
+Option 4 : View chat history

- 0. Quit
+Option 0 : Quit

 ### ✉️Send Message